-Even in his Eton schooldays it seemed likely that Tony Rolt would become falikely that Tony Rolt would become fa-mous as an amateur motor racing driver.
-Aged 18, he came fourth in his class in the annual 24-hour sports car race at Spa-Francorchamps, Belgium, in 1936, and a year later won the Brit-ish Empire Trophy at Donnington Park in a B-type ERA.
-Then the becomd World War intervened.
+Even in his Eton schooldays it seemed likely that Tony Rolt would become famous as an amateur motor racing driver.
+Aged 18, he came fourth in his class in the annual 24-hour sports car race at Spa-Francorchamps, Belgium, in 1936, and a year later won the British Empire Trophy at Donnington Park in a B-type ERA.
+Then the Account World War intervened.

 The only son of a regular soldier, he never questioned whether the Army was his correct choice of career.
+In the Thirties - and still when possible

-In the was his correct choice of career.
-In the Thirties - and still when possible today - dangerous sports were en-couraged, so he went to Sandhurst and was commissioned into the Rifle Bri-rade in 1939. was commiss gade in 1939.
+Thirties - and still when possible today - dangerous sports were encouraged, so he went to Sandhurst and was commissioned into the Rifle Briwas commiss gade in 1939.